 The only thing left is to force point P into the path of a circle through A. The linkage below should do the job.
 The small circles represent fixed anchor points.
 Since they are fixed, the link between them is unnecessary, but it is there to show the geometric relationship.
-Notice that point P cannot trace the entire circle without breaking some of the links.
-That is why Q traces a line segment rather that an entire line.
-Click on the image to see a simulation.
+Notice that point labelled drag (corresponding to P) cannot trace the entire circle without breaking some of the links.
+Hence, the trace is a line segment rather that an entire line.
+Drag the point to see a simulation.

 Below are some other linkages that draw straight line segments.
 It will be seen that they are actually variations on the Peucellier linkage.

 This version is the simplest mechanism, but it may be more difficult to understand.